-Ammonia, NH3, is a basic compound but the Arrhenius definition fails to define it.
-NH3 cannot dissociate in water to produce an OH– because it does not contain an -OH group in its structure.
-It can produce an OH– by reacting itself with water.
-One of the failures of the Arrhenius definition is that it does not to consider the solvent as a reactant.
+Ammonia (NH3) is a basic compound that does not satisfy the Arrhenius definition.
+NH3 cannot dissociate in water to produce OH– ions because NH3 does not contain an -OH group.
+NH3 can generate an OH– by reacting with water.
+One of the limitations of the Arrhenius definition is that the Arrhenius definition does not consider the solvent as a reactant.

 HCI(aq) + H2O(l) → H3O+(aq) + CI–(aq) (Acid)

 NH3(aq) + H2O(l) ⇔ NH4+(aq) + OH–(aq) (Base)